aws-samples/aws-modernization-with-solo-io/content/1_Solo_Workshop/Lab_1.md

     EOF
     ```

-7. Wait for the Gloo Gateway Service to become ready and set it's IP address to a variable for us to use later:
+7. Wait for the Gloo Gateway Service to become ready and set its IP address to a variable for us to use later:

     ```sh
     export GLOO_GATEWAY=$(kubectl -n gloo-mesh-gateways get svc istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].*}')